-As in many other markets in the region, in Hungary the number of fixed-lines, as also fixed-line revenue, has been affected by the changing consumer use of such services and by the trend for fixed-to-mobile substitution.
-Operators have thus looked to fixed-line and mobile broadband services to boost revenue.
-The economic crisis has also affected the telecom sector, though recovery since 2013 has improved spend among consumers and so helped revitalise telecom services revenue.
-However, telcos in recent years have also had to absorb the government’s telecom and utility taxes.
-The attempt to impose a tax on internet data traffic was abandoned in November 2014 following civil demonstrations against it, though taxes on calls and messaging services remain.
+The number of fixed-lines in Hungary has been affected by the changing consumer use of such services and by the trend for fixed-to-mobile substitution.
+Fixed-line operators have thus looked to fixed-line and mobile broadband services to boost revenue.
+The economic crisis of recent years has also affected telecom revenue, though recovery since 2013 has improved spending habits among consumers and so helped revitalise sector revenue.
+However, financial recovery among telcos has been rendered more difficult by the government’s telecom and utility taxes.
+The tax on internet data traffic was criticised by the European Commission, and the rate was reduced to 18% in early 2017.
+Other taxes on calls and messaging services are also in place.

-In late 2015 the government struck deals with Maygar Telekom and a number of other operators under which the telcos will extend super-fast broadband access to underserved areas.
+In late 2015 the government struck deals with Maygar Telekom and a number of other operators under which the telcos are extending super-fast broadband access to underserved areas.
 For its part, the government agreed not to provide funding to competitors in specific areas where telcos undertook to provide network upgrades.

-This report provides an overview of Hungary’s telecoms and IT market, highlighting regulatory developments, major operators, fixed-line network infrastructure, and a variety of insightful statistics.
-The report also reviews the broadband market, including market analyses, statistics and scenario-based forecasts for fixed broadband to 2020.
-In addition it assesses the mobile voice and data sectors, covering the major players and regulatory measures.
+This report provides an overview of Hungary’s telecoms market, highlighting regulatory developments, the major operators, fixed-line network infrastructure, and a variety of insightful statistics.
+The report also reviews the mobile market, covering the major players, voice and data services, and regulations.
+In addition, the report assesses the fast-developing broadband and digital media sectors, including market analyses, statistics and scenario-based forecasts for fixed broadband to 2021.

 Companies mentioned in this report:

-Magyar Telekom, Invitel, Antenna Hungaria, GTS-Datanet, B2B Europe, T-Mobile Hungary, Telenor Hungary, Vodafone Hungary, UPC Hungary, Hungarotel, T-Home, FiberNet, Maygar Televizio, TV2
+Magyar Telekom, Invitel, Antenna Hungaria, GTS-Datanet, B2B Europe, UPC Hungary, Hungarotel, GTS Datanet, T-Mobile Hungary, Telenor Hungary, Vodafone Hungary, T-Home, FiberNet, Maygar Televizio, TV2.

 BuddeComm's strategic business reports contain a combination of both primary and secondary research statistics, analyses written by our senior analysts supported by a network of experts, industry contacts and researchers from around the world as well as our own scenario forecasts.